 Thanks to the internet, companies have a plethora of ways to reach new audiences and advertise their products.
 However, it can be overwhelming to understand which outlets are the best for your brand.
-Between social media, pay-per-click services and now video marketing, you may not know where to begin.
+Between social media, pay-per-click services, and now video marketing, you may not know where to begin.
 No matter what type of business you run, video marketing is one of the most effective ways to help people remember your brand and garner new customers.
-Humans are visually stimulated beings and watching an entertaining or informative video can often stand out more clearly in our mind than reading the information on a website.
+Humans are visually stimulated beings and watching an entertaining or informative video can often stand out more clearly in our minds than reading the information on a website.
 Learn more about how to invest in affordable camera equipment and start filming your videos today.

 What Is Video Marketing?